Quick summary

 Reasons for an inspection from the Trade Inspection Authority

-The Czech Trade Inspection Authority may stop by your shop for an inspection for many reasons (and actually doesn’t need a reason).
+The Czech Trade Inspection Authority can stop by your shop for an inspection for many reasons (and actually doesn’t need a reason).
 In practice, the following are the main reasons for inspections:

-• Scheduled inspections: the CTIA may set scheduled inspections based on a risk analysis of the market.
-This approach allows it to focus on specific areas or sectors that are considered to be at risk of compliance.
+- Scheduled inspections: the CTIA may set scheduled inspections based on a risk analysis of the market.
+This approach allows it to focus on specific areas or sectors that are considered to be at risk from a compliance perspective.

 Tip for article